What is dual enrollment?

 - Make sure you are able to log in to your student systems (OneACCS and your myGadsdenState portal) prior to the first day of class.

 - Review the Important Dates for ACE Institute for the upcoming semester.

 Students must have a minimum cumulative (unweighted) grade point average of 2.5 on a 4.0 scale OR a 2.0 for approved technical programs only.

 An extensive list of academic and career technical courses are offered for dual enrollment students.
-Students should speak with an Advisor or Admissions counselor for the entire course list, including career technical courses.
+Students should speak with an Enrollment Specialist for the entire course list, including career technical courses.
 "Special Topics" courses are not eligible for ACE Institute scholarship funding.
 Developmental courses may not be taken by dual students.

 Typically, students must complete three semester credit hours at the postsecondary level to equal one credit (Carnegie unit) at the high school level in the same or related subject.
 Each course must be crosswalked by the Local Education Agency (LEA) before high school equivalency credit can be determined for named academic courses.
 Each LEA must crosswalk the secondary course of study and the post-secondary syllabus.
 High school crosswalks are not required for courses counting as elective credit (career technical courses, fine art courses, etc.)